jcasasr/CVC_BrainNetsPipeline/README.md

 # Computer Vision Center (CVC)
 ## Graph Neural Networks for Multimodal Brain Connectivity Analysis in Multiple Sclerosis
-### Internship Merlès Subirà i Jan Solé

-De moment el readme s'ha de fer.
-Afegeixo un exemple d'estructura bàsica de fitxer readme.

-## Description
+## Abstract
-Accurately predicting subject status from brain network data is a complex task that requires advanced machine learning techniques.
-In this work, we propose a comprehensive methodology and pipeline for applying supervised graph learning models, specifically Graph Neural Networks, to this task using brain network information derived from diffusion tensor imaging, gray matter and resting-state functional MRI adjacency matrices.

-Our approach includes a graph pruning step to retain the most relevant edges while preserving crucial information, the generation of node embeddings to enhance graph representations, the creation of synthetic data to balance the dataset and improve training, and the design and training of GNN models for both multi-class and binary classification tasks.
-Experimental results in a cohort of people with multiple sclerosis and healthy volunteers demonstrate that our methodology effectively captures meaningful patterns in brain graphs, leading to improved classification performance.
+Accurately predicting subject status from brain network data is a complex task that requires advanced machine learning tech-niques.
+In this work, we propose a comprehensive methodology and pipeline for applying supervised graph learning models, specifically Graph Neural Networks, to this task using brain network information derived from diffusion tensor imaging, gray matter and resting-state func-tional MRI adjacency matrices.
+Our approach includes a graph pruning step to retain the most relevant edges while preserving crucial informa-tion, the generation of node features to enhance graph representations, the creation of synthetic data to balance the dataset and improve train-ing, and the design and training of GNN models for both multi-class and binary classification tasks.
+Experimental results in a cohort of peo-ple with multiple sclerosis and healthy volunteers demonstrate that our methodology effectively captures meaningful patterns in brain graphs, leading to improved classification performance.

+## Reference
+Subirà-Cribillers, M., Solé-Casaramona, J., Lladós, J., Casas-Roma, J. (2025). **Graph Neural Networks for Multimodal Brain Connectivity Analysis in Multiple Sclerosis**.
+In: Brun, L., Carletti, V., Bougleux, S., Gaüzère, B. (eds) *Graph-Based Representations in Pattern Recognition*.
+GbRPR 2025.
+Lecture Notes in Computer Science, vol 15727.
+Springer, Cham. [https://doi.org/10.1007/978-3-031-94139-9_9](https://doi.org/10.1007/978-3-031-94139-9_9)

 ## Table of Contents
 - [Installation](#installation)